SQLAlchemy 0.9 Documentation

-- Distribute - With distribute, SQLAlchemy can be installed via setup.py or easy_install, and the C extensions as well as Python 3 builds are supported.
+- Setuptools or Distribute - When using setuptools, SQLAlchemy can be installed via setup.py or easy_install, and the C extensions are supported.

 - pip - pip is an installer that rides on top of setuptools or distribute, replacing the usage of easy_install.
 It is often preferred for its simpler mode of usage.

 When easy_install or pip is available, the distribution can be downloaded from Pypi and installed in one step:

 pip install SQLAlchemy